yostane/cours-java/tutorials/java-cli.md

 But as it is right now, I don't need to keep it installed in my computer.

 [Quarkus CLI](https://quarkus.io/guides/cli-tooling) provides much more features than Spring Boot CLI.
-Not only it allows to create new Quarkus projects, but it can also be used for other lifecycle tasks: running dev mode, build for production, upgrading versions, etc.
+Not only it allows to create new Quarkus projects, but it's also able to manage other lifecycle tasks: running dev mode, building for production, upgrading versions, etc.
-Thus, it be be used instread of gradle or maven for most tasks.
+Thus, it can be used instread of gradle or maven for most tasks.
-This makes the developer experience with Quarkus much more universal and agnostic of the used build tool (gradle or maven).
+This makes the DX with Quarkus much more universal and agnostic of the underlying build tool (gradle or maven).

+Here are some sample uses of quarkus cli:

 ```sh
 # List available quarkus extension